Nikah Halala (film)

-Nikah Halala (English Title: The Interim Husband; Persian title: Mohallel, محلل) is a 1971 Iranian Persian-language romance comedy directed by Nosrat Karimi and starring Karimi, Irene Zazians, Reza Karam Rezaei, Rouholah Mofidi, Gholamhoseein Mofidi, and Akhtar Karimi Zand (Diana).
+Mohallel (English Title: The Interim Husband; Persian title: Mohallel, محلل) is a 1971 Iranian Persian-language romance comedy directed by Nosrat Karimi and starring Karimi, Irene Zazians, Reza Karam Rezaei, Rouholah Mofidi, Gholamhoseein Mofidi, and Akhtar Karimi Zand (Diana).

-The film is about the controversial practice of Nikah halala.
+The film is about the controversial practice of Mohallel.

 Plot

 A man regrets divorcing his wife in rage due to a misunderstanding, and wishes to reunite with her.
 However, the divorce office clerk by mistake registers their divorce as irreversible.
 Now he has to find someone incapable of sexual intercourse to marry his ex-wife, consummate the union and divorce her, as dictated by Nikah halala, so the first husband can marry her again.